MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/obtaining-a-google-maps-api-key.md

    [![XamarinMapsDemoKey is shown in the API keys list](obtaining-a-google-maps-api-key-images/12-list-of-apis-vs-sml.png)](obtaining-a-google-maps-api-key-images/12-list-of-apis-vs.png#lightbox)

-## Connect the project to a bilable account
+## Connect the project to a billable account

 Starting from June,11 2018 the API key won't work if the project is not connected to a billable account, even if the service is still free for mobile apps.